GetDKAN/dkan-tools/README.md

     |           └── dkan # The upstream DKAN core codebase
     |
     ├── src               # Site-specific configuration, code and files.
-    │   ├── make          # Overrides for DKAN and Drupal makefiles │   ├── modules       # Symlinked to docroot/modules/custom
+    │   ├── modules       # Symlinked to docroot/modules/custom
     │   ├── script        # Deployment script and other misc utilities
     |   └── site          # Symlinked to docroot/sites/default